American Financial Group (AFG)

 Return on equity (ROE) is a crucial yardstick for insurance companies, measuring their ability to generate returns on the capital provided by shareholders.
 Insurers that consistently deliver superior ROE tend to create more value for their investors over time through strategic capital allocation and shareholder-friendly policies.

-12. Key Takeaways from American Financial Group’s Q3 Results
+11. Key Takeaways from American Financial Group’s Q4 Results

-American Financial Group isn’t a terrible business, but it doesn’t pass our quality test.
+American Financial Group isn’t a terrible business, but it doesn’t pass our bar.
 Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its BVPS has declined over the last five years.
-And while the company’s stellar ROE suggests it has been a well-run company historically, the downside is its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+And while the company’s stellar ROE suggests it has been a well-run company historically, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-American Financial Group’s P/B ratio based on the next 12 months is 2.3x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.
+American Financial Group’s P/B ratio based on the next 12 months is 2.1x.
+This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.